metarhia/jstp/README.md

 </div>

-JSTP is an RPC protocol and framework which provides two-way asynchronous data transfer with support of plentiful parallel non-blocking interactions that is so transparent that an app may not even distinguish between local async functions and remote procedures.
+JSTP is an RPC protocol and framework which provides two-way asynchronous data transfer with support of multiple parallel non-blocking interactions that is so transparent that an app may not even distinguish between local async functions and remote procedures.